espocrm/documentation/docs/administration/dynamic-logic.md

     In some cases it may be reasonable to disable the inline-edit functionallity for a specific field as it may interfere with the dynamic logic.

+!!! note

+    Dynamic logic operates fields on the form, it has no effect on buttons and menu items.
+E.g. for Tasks, if you define a rule that makes some field required the Status field is 'Complete', it won't disable the ability to complete tasks by clicking *Complete* buttons and menu actions thare are available in a few places in the UI.

 ## Panels